-Unicast-RP-Address
+Encoded-Unicast-RP-Address

 The address of the interface to advertise as a Candidate RP.
-The length of this field in bytes is specified in Addr length.

-Encoded-Group Address-1..n

-The group prefixes for which the C-RP is advertising.
+The format for this address is given in the Encoded-Unicast-Address in 4.1. .IP "Encoded-Group Address-1..n" The group prefixes for which the C-RP is advertising.
 Format previously described.